pedrib/PoC/advisories/IBM/ibm_drm/ibm_drm_rce.md

 ```
 As listed in [GTFObins](https://gtfobins.github.io/gtfobins/nmap), having access to nmap allows running arbitrary commands if we can upload a script file and then pass that as an argument to nmap with *"--script=<FILE\>"*.
 Looking at the code above, *ipAddress* looks like a good candidate for this.

 However, to achieve code execution in this way we still need to upload a file.
-Luckily, there's a method that processes patch files and accepts arbitrary data, saving it to *"/home/a3user/agile3/patches/<FILE\>"*.
-The method is too long and verbose to paste here, but it is supposed to process a patch file for execution.
-However, at least in version 2.0.2, there's a number of bugs that prevent this from happening.
-Luckily, the file is still uploaded and not deleted.
+Luckily, there is a method that processes patch files and accepts arbitrary file data, saving it to *"/home/a3user/agile3/patches/<FILE\>"*.
+The method is too long and verbose to paste here, but it is supposed to accept a patch file, process it and apply it.
+There are several bugs in version 2.0.2 that cause the method to abort early and fail to process the file.
+Still, the file is uploaded and kept on disk even after the method aborts.

-We simple need to send the following request to upload it:
+In order to upload a file, we simply need to send the following request:
 ```
 POST /albatross/upload/patch HTTP/1.1
 Host: 10.0.10.25:8443